fedeandri/bugfu-console-debugger/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily Log and Debug your PHP code using the Browser JavaScript Console.
-Especially useful for themes and plugins developers.
+Log and Debug your Theme/Plugin PHP code using the Browser JavaScript Console.

 == Description ==

-Easily Log and Debug your PHP code using the Browser JavaScript Console.
-Especially useful for themes and plugins developers.
+Log and Debug your Theme/Plugin PHP code using the Browser JavaScript Console.

 **HOW TO CHECK IF BUGFU IS WORKING**